bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_2_The_Forgotten_Forge.md

 - The players only know that the entrance is within Dorasharn Tower - they don't know how to find it.
 - As they spend some time exploring the streets of Dorasharn:

-> The streets of Dorasharn Tower are lined with ramshackle apartments and filled with goblins, hobgoblins, and the occasional bugbear.
+> The streets of Dorasharn Tower are lined with ramshackle apartments and slums.
+> The people are dressed in old, grimy clothes.
+The merchants sell used and sometimes partially soiled goods.
+> This is clearly one of the poorest neighbourhoods in Sharn.
+> As you head deeper in the tower, you eventually reach Malleon's Gate.
+> The area is filled with goblins, hobgoblins, and the occasional bugbear.
-> Sharn has always had goblinoids, but they aren’t often seen in numbers like this.
+> Sharn has always had goblinoids, but they aren't often seen in numbers like this.
+> The area is as busy and chaotic as it is run down.

 - Mini-events and sights:
   - An entirely-too-lifelike statue of an angry hobgoblin warrior near the entrance of an apartment.